-METI Priorities Based on the 2024 Report on Compliance by Major Trading Partners with Trade Agreements (Thursday, June 6, 2024)
+METI Priorities Based on the 2025 Report on Compliance by Major Trading Partners with Trade Agreements (Wednesday, June 11, 2025)

-The 2024 Report on Compliance by Major Trading Partners with Trade Agreements, namely, WTO, EPA/FTA and IIA - hereinafter referred to as "the Report" - was published today by the Industrial Structure Council's Subcommittee on Unfair Trade Policies and Measures.
+The 2025 Report on Compliance by Major Trading Partners with Trade Agreements, namely, WTO, EPA/FTA and IIA - hereinafter referred to as "the Report" - was published today by the Industrial Structure Council's Subcommittee on Unfair Trade Policies and Measures.
 The Report points out a wide range of trade policies and measures of major trading partners that are questionable in light of the WTO Agreements and other international rules.
-The Report has consistently presented, for 32 years since its first issuance, the underlying concept of "rule-oriented".
-Japan has made a series of efforts with the aim of developing a new trade-related rules as well as actively utilizing the WTO dispute settlement system to eliminate disadvantages caused by other countries' measures that are found inconsistent with international rules, including through 28 consultations requested by Japan.
+The Report has consistently presented, for 33 years since its first issuance, the underlying concept of "rule-oriented".
+Japan has made a series of efforts with the aim of developing a new trade-related rules as well as actively utilizing the WTO dispute settlement procedures to eliminate disadvantages caused by other countries' measures that are found inconsistent with international rules, including through 28 consultations requested by Japan.

-As noted in the Report, the WTO dispute settlement mechanism not only recommends corrections to measures that are found inconsistent with the agreements, but also contains procedures for monitoring implementation of recommendations and applying countermeasures in the event of failure of implementation thereof.
+As noted in the Report, the WTO dispute settlement system not only recommend corrections to measures that are found inconsistent with the agreements, but also contain procedures for monitoring implementation of recommendations and applying countermeasures in the event of failure of implementation thereof.
 In this way, WTO recommendations are implemented at a high rate, and thereby contribute to maintaining the effectiveness of the WTO rules.
-Since the establishment of the WTO in 1995, the number of WTO cases has reached 624 (As of June, 2024).
+Since the establishment of the WTO in 1995, the number of WTO cases has reached 639 (As of 11 June 2025).